 Crossroads offers handmade magical supplies, created in house by the owners, as well as handmade products made by our wonderful artisan vendors, all of whom are carefully chosen by the owners.
 We also offer ongoing classes and events, many of which are free (donations welcome).

-Normally, Crossroads is open from 12:00 (noon) – 8:00 pm Wednesday through Sunday, closed on Monday and Tuesday.
-Crossroads is now closed indefinitely until the Shelter In Place order is lifted regarding the Coronavirus.
+Crossroads is open from 12:00 (noon) – 8:00 pm Wednesday through Sunday, closed on Monday and Tuesday.

-We continue to offer many of our products and services online and by remote to our wonderful clients.
-Some of our classes and events now live stream via Zoom and Youtube.
+We offer many of our products and services online and by remote to our wonderful clients.
+You can order products and services online by clicking on our main menu and making your choice from there.

 Please explore the website to see how we can be a part of your spiritual process during this challenging time.